bpetcaugh/NJsite/README.md

 ### Who uses this site?
 This site would be used internally by 46 local offices, with approximately 6600 staff, and 12 area offices.

+### Sensitive Files
+Some files were not included in this repository, since they contain passwords, database logins, or other sensitive information.
+These are available upon request.

 ## Current Production ToDo List
 This will be updated accordingly.